2017 24 Hours of Le Mans: Testing

-On June 4, the circuit held two mandatory four-hour sessions as part of a pre-Le Mans testing day.
+On 4 June, the circuit held two mandatory four-hour sessions as part of a pre-Le Mans testing day.
 The morning session, held on a dirty track with lap times improving throughout, was led by pre-race favourite Toyota; Nakajima's No. 8 car lapped at 3 minutes 20.778 seconds.
 The second Toyota of Kamui Kobayashi was almost seven-tenths of a second slower, and José María López's No. 9 car was third.
 Porsche were more than two seconds slower than Toyota, and completed the LMP1 field with Bernhard fourth and Lotterer fifth.
 Oreca 07s led LMP2 with 13 cars leading the time sheets, led by André Negrão's No. 36 Signatech Alpine – the sole driver to lap below 3 minutes 30 seconds with a 3-minutes 29.809-second lap, ahead of Rebellion and Graff.
-LMGTE Pro was topped by Corvette with Jan Magnussen's lap of 3 minutes 55.726 seconds, followed by Patrick Pilet's No. 91 Porsche and the second Corvette of Oliver Gavin.
+Corvette led LMGTE Pro with Jan Magnussen's lap of 3 minutes 55.726 seconds, followed by Patrick Pilet's No. 91 Porsche and the second Corvette of Oliver Gavin.
 Matteo Cairoli's No. 77 Porsche led LMGTE Am from Andrea Bertolini's DH Racing Ferrari.

 Toyota led the second session with Kobayashi's 3-minute 18.132-second lap, followed by Buemi and López.
-Porsche remained slower than Toyota with their best lap coming from Bamber's No. 2 car, followed by Jani's No. 1 entry.
+Porsche remained slower than Toyota, with their best lap coming from Bamber's No. 2 car, followed by Jani's No. 1 entry.
 Nelson Panciatici's No. 35 Signatech Alpine lapped faster in LMP2 than Jean-Éric Vergne's No. 24 Manor and Alex Brundle's No. 37 Jackie Chan DC Racing entry to lead the sole LMP1 privateer (Dominik Kraihamer's No. 4 ByKolles Racing ENSO CLM P1/01).
 Gavin missed 91 minutes due to a mid-session engine change but set the day's best LMGTE Pro lap (3 minutes 54.701 seconds) towards the end of the test, beating Frédéric Makowiecki's No. 92 Porsche.
-Aston Martin led LMGTE Am with Pedro Lamy's 3-minutes 58.250-second lap from Fernando Rees' Larbre Compétition Corvette.
-Erik Maris' No. 33 Eurasia Motorsport Ligier JS P217 stopped the session by becoming stranded in the Dunlop Curves gravel trap.
+Aston Martin led LMGTE Am with Pedro Lamy's 3-minute 58.250-second lap from Fernando Rees' Larbre Compétition Corvette.
+Erik Maris' No. 33 Eurasia Motorsport Ligier JS P217 stopped the session by becoming stranded in the gravel trap in the Dunlop Curves.
 Paul-Loup Chatin's No. 17 IDEC Sport Ligier and Jan Lammers's Racing Team Nederland Dallara collided at the second Mulsanne Chicane, but both continued without major damage.
-The session ended less than fifteen minutes early, when Roberto González's No. 25 Manor laid oil on the track and stopped.
+The session ended less than fifteen minutes early when Roberto González's No. 25 Manor laid oil on the track and stopped.

 Post-testing balance of performance changes

 After testing, the FIA re-adjusted the BoP.
-The LMGTE Pro-category Corvettes had their performance reduced with an air-restrictor reduction.
+The LMGTE Pro-category Corvettes had their performance lowered with an air-restrictor reduction.
 The Aston Martins, Ferraris, Fords, and Porsches received fuel-capacity increases to equalise refuelling times and stint lengths.
 The LMGTE Am-class Aston Martin and Ferraris increased their fuel capacity, with the Ferraris receiving turbocharger boost pressure increases.